CatalystCode/VoTT-web/README.md

 ```

 ## Deploy to Azure
-Click this button to deploy web app, storage, and PostgreSQL resources to Azure.
+Click this button to deploy web app and storage resources to Azure.

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://azuredeploy.net/)